Agriculture: Celery Pest Management Guidelines

 (Quadris) 9.2–15.4 fl oz 4 0

-MODE OF ACTION GROUP NAME (NUMBER1): Quinone outside inhibitor (11)
+MODE-OF-ACTION GROUP NAME (NUMBER1): Quinone outside inhibitor (11)

 C. TRIFLOXYSTROBIN